rookwood/rddt-signups/README.md

 This is still a work in progress...

 ### To do
-* Builds page needs edit/create event links
-* Slots page needs edit link
-* Dungeons page needs edit/remove links
-* Edit build/slot/dungeon/character pages?
 * Port mockups to mustache templates
+* Fix text/number alignment on sort by dropdown menu?

+### Other ideas
 * Move new dungeon/build/slot/event buttons to the top of the page?
-* Fix text/number alignment on sort by dropdown menu?
+* Builds page needs create event links?

 ### Features completed
 * Background now resized using jquery plugin